-The IEA was created in 1974 to help co-ordinate a collective response to major disruptions in the supply of oil.
-While oil security this remains a key aspect of our work, the IEA has evolved and expanded significantly since its foundation.
+In 1974, the IEA was established as an autonomous agency within the framework of the OECD to help co-ordinate a collective response to major disruptions in the supply of oil.
+While oil security remains a key aspect of the agency's work, the IEA has evolved and expanded significantly since its foundation.

 Taking an all-fuels, all-technology approach, the IEA recommends policies that enhance the reliability, affordability and sustainability of energy.
 It examines the full spectrum issues including renewables, oil, gas and coal supply and demand, energy efficiency, clean energy technologies, electricity systems and markets, access to energy, demand-side management, and much more.